sebkirche/pcurl/README.md

     --data-urlencode <data>
         Similar to --data-raw, but the data will be url-encoded.

+    -f, --fail
+        Do not continue on 4xx and 5xx results and return an error.
+Body response is not returned.

+    --fail-with-body
+        Do not continue on 4xx and 5xx results and return an error.
+Body response is returned.

+    --get-curl-command
+        Get the equivalent curl command line when possible.

     -I, --head
         Show the document headers only.
 The shorthand notation for -X HEAD.